tnguyen9210/rStar/README.md

 ### Generate Training Data

-Our training data is sourced from [NuminaMath](https://huggingface.co/datasets/AI-MO/NuminaMath-CoT) and [MetaMath](https://huggingface.co/datasets/meta-math/MetaMathQA).
+Most of the math problems are sourced from [NuminaMath](https://huggingface.co/datasets/AI-MO/NuminaMath-CoT) and [MetaMath](https://huggingface.co/datasets/meta-math/MetaMathQA).
 To generate your own data, reformat questions and answers into the [eval_data](eval_data/aime2024_test.json) format.

 #### Bootstrapping round